duskmoon314/typst-fontawesome/README.md

 Due to some limitations of typst 0.11.0, the regular and solid versions are treated as different fonts.
 In this library, `solid` is used to switch between the regular and solid versions.

-To use `Pro` or other sets, you can pass the `font` parameter to the inner `text` function: \
+To use other sets or specify one set, you can pass the `font` parameter to the inner `text` function: \
 `fa-icon("github", font: "Font Awesome 6 Pro Solid")`

-But you need to install the fonts first and take care of `solid` yourself.
+If you have Font Awesome Pro, please help me test the library with the Pro set.
+Any feedback is appreciated.

 #### Customization